saemanas/container-base/docs/deployment/ci-pipeline.md

 - **Capacity guardrail**: monitor Actions storage (default 10 GB for free tier).
 Old caches are removed via LRU, but periodically clear stale entries with `gh cache delete` if needed.

 ## Stages
 1. **Lint (parallel)** – Ruff and ESLint execute concurrently.
 Ruff covers the API/OCR Python surfaces via matrix jobs, while ESLint validates the portal stack with cached dependencies.
+Immediately after ESLint completes, CI runs `python3 scripts/check-portal-stack.py` so portal dependencies stay anchored on Next.js 16.0.1 + React 19.0.0 before the remaining stages.
 Both jobs must succeed before downstream stages proceed.
 2. **Pytest** – Executes service test suite and applies PDPA regression checks (`tests/backend/test_pdpa_compliance.py`) for API.
 This job declares `needs: [ruff, eslint]` so failures in either lint job gate test execution.
+The Pytest logs (e.g., `artifacts/ci/pytest/api.log`) are tagged with structured metadata (`{ ts, opId, code, duration_ms }`) to document PDPA consent flows and retention job validation.
 3. **OpenAPI Lint & Diff** – Lint the contract with `@redocly/cli@2.11.0` and compare against the base branch using `openapi-diff@0.24.1`.
 Because the diff tool only understands OpenAPI 3.0.x, CI copies both the base and head specs into `artifacts/ci/openapi_lint/` and temporarily rewrites the document header from `openapi: 3.1.0` to `openapi: 3.0.3` prior to comparison.
 The original sources remain untouched; the normalization only happens inside the CI artifact directory before the diff runs.
+The lint/diff outputs are retained with structured metadata and zipped alongside other stage logs to prove contract compliance, PDPA evidence (e.g., consent traceability), and automated rollback readiness.
 4. **Build** – Docker image builds for API/OCR via Buildx
 5. **GHCR** – Build and push images to GitHub Container Registry (authenticate with PAT secret `PROJECT_TOKEN`)
 6. **Tag Deploy** – Summary/notification step to close the loop and upload `artifacts/ci/tag_deploy/pipeline-summary.txt` with a 90-day retention window for compliance evidence